lukevanin/swiftql/README.md

 Below are some of the goals for SwiftQL, roughly in order of highest priority first.

-- Define table schemas using the Create statement instead of as metadata classes.
+- Create table if it does not exist when it is accessed?
 - SQL GROUP BY syntax.
 - Handle SQLITE_BUSY errors.
 - Allow only read (select) statements to be observed.